Author Tags: Local History

 After he retired from a career in ocean transportation, Braches became increasingly interested in the obscure early history of the eastern part of Maple Ridge.
 He has been steadily amassing materials about the life and times of the Fraser Valley pioneer George Godwin (1889–1974) who wrote two novels connected to Whonnock, The Eternal Forest (1929) and Why Stay We Here?
 (1930).

-Not a mere amateur enthusiast, Braches served as editor and prime producer of BC Historical News for several years before the B.C.
+Not a mere amateur enthusiast, Braches was editor and prime producer of BC Historical News before the B.C.
 Historical Federation changed the magazine’s name to British Columbia History.
 Later he won their Best Article Award for 2009 and their Website Award in 2008 for his Slumach website.

 Braches has since remained active by writing, editing and producing a series on the history of Whonnock and Ruskin (Maple Ridge) called Whonnock Notes, freely available on the internet but also produced in a magazine format for $5 plus $5 for shipping and handling.
 Now he has gathered his George Godwin research into a single Spring issue entirely devoted to Godwin.